 Garnet is a natural sandpaper material that wears rapidly, although it provides a finer finish as it wears down.
 This type of sandpaper is normally a reddish or golden brown color.
 It is ideal for hand-sanding and lighter, finer work.
 It tends to be less expensive than other sandpapers and is commonly sold in sheet form.
 Garnet abrasives have hard, sharp edges that fracture during sanding, creating fresh cutting edges, but the sandpaper overall wears relatively quickly.

 Silicon Carbide Sandpaper

-This sandpaper, usually blue-gray or black finish, can be used on wet or dry surfaces and is ideal for polishing or using between coats of finish.
-It is less likely to clog than other sandpapers, and it provides excellent results on metal, plastic, fiberglass and other surfaces.
-Can be used with water to reduce clogging and extend abrasive life.
-Ideal for sanding metal for repainting or prior to primer coat.
+Silicon carbide sandpaper often features a waterproof backing.
+Usually blue-gray or black in color, it can be used on wet or dry surfaces and is ideal for sanding metal, sanding between coats of finish, and polishing smooth surfaces.
+It is less likely to clog than other sandpapers, and it provides excellent results on metal, plastic, and fiberglass.
+Wet-sanding with water helps to reduce clogging and extends the life of the abrasive.
+It is great for sanding metal for repainting, prior to adding a primer coat.

-Alternatives to Sandpaper: Other Abrasives
+Alternatives to Sandpaper

 Steel wool is a great material for removing sludge or rust from most surfaces before finishing.
 Steel wool is rated by a number scale to indicate coarseness.
 Grade 4 is the most coarse; grade 0000 is the finest.
 Grade 0000 is so fine it can be used to clean window glass.